 The ability to pinpoint desirable qualities in a potential hire has no exact method to follow and the amount of qualities to keep an eye out for is quite hefty.

 For the sake of practicality, I highly advise focusing on the desirable qualities that match up best with what the particular position demands.
 What qualities are considered the most essential will differ depending on who you ask.

 I’ve always found the ability to strike that balance of being a strong collaborator and a driven, independent worker to be a good indicator of possessing other desirable traits such as enthusiasm and passion.
-The sooner one is able to truly demonstrate those values, the sooner the hiring team will feel confident bringing them on.
+The sooner one can truly demonstrate those values, the sooner the hiring team will feel confident bringing them on.